-Auditions, held annually in November, offer successful candidates the opportunity to join the choir.
+Auditions, held annually in October or November, offer successful candidates the opportunity to join the choir.

 Annually, the choristers’ love for singing and fun culminates in the Bamba Festival, presented by the ECjCC.
 The official choir teddy bear, Bamba (a Xhosa word meaning to cuddle), uses this opportunity to invite choristers (and their teddy bears!) from 5 junior school choirs to participate in the fun-filled day of choir singing.